-papiNet e-document.
-This can be the party who will eventually process the papiNet for the e-document contents or any handling service BusinessReceiver such as a portal, a hub etc. depending on the set-up of communication services.
+business document.
+This can be the party who will eventually process the content of the business document or any handling service for the BusinessReceiver such as a portal, a hub etc. depending on the set-up of communication services.

 The sequence of items below is mandatory.
 A single instance is required.